robmarkcole/kaggle-ships-in-satellite-imagery-with-YOLOv8/README.md

 <img src="https://github.com/robmarkcole/kaggle-ships-in-Google-Earth-yolov5/blob/main/images/dataset_healthcheck.png" width="900">
 </p>

+Using [lightly.ai](https://www.lightly.ai/) we can visualise the data in feature space, here with embeddings generated using the default resnet18-simclr backbone.

 ## Training
 Roboflow provide ready to use training notebooks, and I used the YOLOv5 notebook as-is.
 The notebook is provided here in the file `training.ipynb` and the final trained model is in the `model` folder.
 Training was performed on Google Colab Pro using a Tesla T4 with 16GB RAM and completed in approximately 21 mins.
 The results of training for 100 epochs are below: